medmen/dokuwiki-plugin-foldablelist/README.md

 uses the tag plugin (topic component) to generate the list from all pages in the namespace ns1/sub-ns tagged with "tag"

 ## configuration
-this plugin can be configured via dokuwikis admin config page So far there are 4 items to configure:
+this plugin can be configured via dokuwikis admin config page.
+These are the items to configure:

-`collapse_after: 5` the number of list items to be displayed before hiding the rest of the list, default value: 5
+`collapse_after: 5` the number of list items to be displayed before hiding the rest of the list, default value: 5, set to 0 to disable

+`collapse_level: 3` the number of list items to be displayed before hiding the rest of the list, default value: 3, set to 0 to disable

 `button_css: 'padding: 0.2em;'` css to style your button, feel free to colorize of move it around